sr787871/Flights/README.md

  - By executing the above command you will get migrations and seeders folders along with a config.json folder inside the config folder.
  - If you're setting up your development environment, then write the username of your Db, password of your db and in dialect mention whatever db you are using.
 For ex: mysql, mariadb etc
  - If you're setting up your test or production environment, make sure you also replace the host with a hosted db url.
+ - `models` -> basically it is used for the javascript level constraint where as migrations is for DB level constraints , also it provides schema for the DB, for js level constraint we write associations inside the model
  - `migrations` -> it is for version controlling for the database, and this folder is come along with the `npx sequelize init `
     - it is for generating a new migration file
     ```